 The Skate Park previously located at Edward Street, Somerville will close on Monday 19th February.

 A mobile skate ramp is available at Fruitgrowers Reserve, Somerville.

 Alternatively, check out nearby skate facilities available at:

 Initial planning and design for a new skate park in Somerville has commenced.
 To keep informed about the development of this exciting project, please enter your details below.

 You may access personal information you have provided to the Shire and make corrections by contacting the Shire’s Privacy Officer firstname.lastname@example.org.
 The Shire will only use this information for the purpose it was collected and may use it for a secondary, related purpose that could be reasonably expected.

 Reserve, Stony Point Rd, near Crib Point Railway Station.
 Crib Point half pipe is the old Mornington Vert ramp.
 The ramp is a metal based ramp just under vert.

-Two relocatable half pipes located around the Mornington Peninsula.
+Two relocatable half pipes are located around the Mornington Peninsula.